 You are the one that has to make the decision and see if it would benefit you.
 Obviously make sure you don’t have a preexisting health condition that could be aggravated by it, for example, a stomach ulcer.

 There are safe ways to consume it without putting yourself in danger and enjoying the enhanced flavor: take it after your meals, add it to your salads or soups, take it diluted with water before a meal, etc. All of these are safer and can prevent potential side effects.

 Again, the key is always moderation, don’t overdo it, and stop if you feel it is not good for you.
 The previously mentioned studies all were conducted on doses under 30 ml a day and spread throughout the meals, so be safe about it and don’t exceed that amount.
 By the way, 30 ml is a little less than 2 tablespoons.

 If you’re willing to try, be curious and scientific about it.
 Try it for a couple of weeks and have a journal of how you’re feeling and if you’re seeing the effects you were hoping for.
 If you do, you can go on but remember to take a break every now and then and not consume it in excess.
 And if you don’t see the result you wanted be critical about it and stop, there is plenty of other ways to improve your health.

 So there you have it.
-The truth, the good, and the ugly.
+The truth about apple cider vinegar for weight loss, the good, and the ugly.
 Let us know if you’ve tried it and what result you’re getting from it.
 Stay safe and enjoy.